Bio

 (written in third-person, because that's how it's done :)

 Prof. Sean Smith has been working in information security---attacks and defenses, for industry and government---since before there was a Web.
-As a post-doc and staff member at Los Alamos National Laboratory, he performed security reviews, designs, analyses, and briefings for a wide variety of public-sector clients; at IBM T.J.
+In graduate school, he worked with the US Postal Inspection Service on postal meter fraud; as a post-doc and staff member at Los Alamos National Laboratory, he performed security reviews, designs, analyses, and briefings for a wide variety of public-sector clients; at IBM T.J.
 Watson Research Center, he designed the security architecture for (and helped code and test) the IBM 4758 secure coprocessor, and then led the formal modeling and verification work that earned it the world's first FIPS 140-1 Level 4 security validation.

-Sean has published over four dozen refereed papers; been granted over a dozen patents; and advised over three dozen Ph.D., M.S., and senior honors theses.
-His security architecture is used in thousands of financial, e-commerce, and rights managements installations world-wide.
+Sean has published over one hundred refereed papers; been granted over a dozen patents; and advised over three dozen Ph.D., M.S., and senior honors theses.
+He and his students have won several "Best Paper" awards.

 Sean was educated at Princeton and CMU, and is a member of Phi Beta Kappa and Sigma Xi.